How long do historical tours last?

 Most visitors come to Pigeon Key for the guided historical tour.
 You can also bring a picnic lunch, snorkel around the dock, or fish off the dock.
 Visitors also enjoy birding, relaxing on our beach-front area, and swimming.
 If you are not interested in the historical tour, you can choose not to participate and explore on your own.

 Can we snorkel at Pigeon Key?

 Yes!
 Guests must bring their own snorkel gear AND dive flag.
 You are also required to fill out a snorkel liability release form at our gift shop.
 Pigeon Key does not have equipment available for rent.
 The best areas to see fish are near the dock or around the opening of the saltwater pool on the south side of the island (please be mindful of the tides, the currents around the island can be swift).
 You may not swim in the saltwater pool.

 Where is the Visitor’s Center/How do I get to Pigeon Key?

-Our Visitor’s Center is located at 1 Knights Key Boulevard Marathon, FL 33050, which is Mile Marker 47.5 bayside between Hyatt Place Hotel and the Marriott Hotel.
+Our Visitor’s Center is located at 2010 Overseas Highway Marathon, FL 33050, which is Mile Marker 47.5 bayside between Hyatt Place Hotel and the Marriott Hotel.
 The only way to access Pigeon Key is via ferry boat which departs from this location or personal watercraft.
 You still have to pay the admission fee if you choose to bring your own boat.
 The Old Seven Mile Bridge and ramp are currently closed for repairs.
-They are due to reopen in May 2017.

 What happens on modern-day Pigeon Key?